GiovanniDw/functional-programming/README.md

     - [Credits](#credits)
     - [🗺️ License](#️-license)

-## Concept
+## Features

-> My concept is to create an Interactive Visualisation for the cheapest moments to find a parkingspot in different cities.
+> My concept is to create an Interactive Visualisation for the cheapest moments(ex. hollidays) to find a parkingspot and differences between in cities.

-During this course the code in this repo will; `filter()`, `clean()` & `transform()` data from external sources about parking.
-For more reading about te concept and the data go to [the Wiki](https://github.com/GiovanniDw/functional-programming/wiki/Concept)
+During this course the code in this repo will use functional patterns to; `filter()`, `clean()` & `transform()` data from external sources about parking.
+For more details about te concept and the data go to [the Wiki](https://github.com/GiovanniDw/functional-programming/wiki/Concept)

 ## Installation